igorir3/DayZRadioAddonCreator/README.md

 Step 2: Create a folder to install the program and move `FoXRadioRecorder.exe`, `datapack` folder and all three files from `ffmpeg-n4.4-latest-win64-gpl-4.4` folder there.
 ATTENTION!
 YOU NEED TO MOVE THE FILE **FROM** FOLDER, NOT THE FOLDER ITSELF.

 ### Mod Creation Process
-Step 8: Run the file **FoXRadioRecorder.exe**.\
+Step 3: Run the file **FoXRadioRecorder.exe**.\
-Step 9: Click on the settings button and enter the path to the DayZTools folder in the `DayZTools Path` field, click on the "Agree" button and close the window, you can reopen the window to check if the settings are saved.\
+Step 4: Click on the settings button and enter the path to the DayZTools folder in the `DayZTools Path` field, click on the "Agree" button and close the window, you can reopen the window to check if the settings are saved.\
-Step 10: **COPIRE** MP3 (must contain metadata if you want to use metadata input mode) or OGG to a new **input** folder, these files will be converted and moved to the final result.\
+Step 5: **COPIRE** MP3 (must contain metadata if you want to use metadata input mode) or OGG to a new **input** folder, these files will be converted and moved to the final result.\
-Step 10.5: If you want to create a playlist, simply create a folder with the same name as the playlist and move the song files (.mp3 and .ogg) that will be part of the playlist to it.\
+Step 5.5: If you want to create a playlist, simply create a folder with the same name as the playlist and move the song files (.mp3 and .ogg) that will be part of the playlist to it.\
-Step 11: Click the refresh button and check if all the files are in the middle of the list.
+Step 6: Click the refresh button and check if all the files are in the middle of the list.
-Step 12: Select **Input mode** by clicking the box to the right of "Information input mode" and select the desired mode.\
+Step 7: Select **Input mode** by clicking the box to the right of "Information input mode" and select the desired mode.\
 Automatic = Uses filenames.\
 Manual = Manual input (Every time it will ask you how to record this or that song).\
 Data from mp3 = Uses Mp3 metadata.\
+Step 8: You can also select the output in cassettes or CDs by checking the appropriate boxes in the program window, and of course you can also select both of them.\
-Step 13: If you want to enable the texture generator, click on the button to the right of Texture Generatore mode.
+Step 9: If you want to enable the texture generator, click on the button to the right of Texture Generatore mode.\
+Step 10:  You can choose the "Trash radio" mode, it will chew through all your music files as if they were recorded from the shittiest radio found disassembled in your grandfather's attic, keep in mind that some music files when using this mode can become just a set of noises...\
-Step 14: Click "Process" and wait for the process to finish (it will be written in the text box at the bottom of the window).
-WARNING: While the program is running, a large number of console windows will be opened, just DON'T TROUBLE THEM!
+Step 11: Click "Process" and wait for the process to finish (it will be written in the text box at the bottom of the window).
+WARNING: While the program is running, a large number of console windows will be opened, just DON'T TROUBLE THEM!\

 ### Final result
 Your mod will be fully created and placed in the **output** folder, ready to be published in the workshop or repackaged into a server package (including the Types file).\